Mastersam07/bloom/README.md

 ## Getting Started

+Create a .env file with contents similar to .env.example in the project root

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: